trunghieu-tran/Transfer-Learning-in-Reinforcement-Learning/README.md

 python -m atari_py.import_roms "/Users/harrytran/OneDrive - The University of Texas at Dallas/Fall 2021/CS 7301/project"
 ```

+## How to run?

+### Run with python IDE

+1. Open `main.py`
+2. Modify `env_name` and `algorithm` that you want to run
+3. Modify parameters in `transfer_execute` function if needed
+4. Log will be printed out to the terminal and the plotting result will be shown on the new windows.

+### Run with Google Colab

+Follow our sample in file `Reward_Shaping_TL.ipynb` to run your own colab.

 ## Implemented Algorithms in Stable-Baseline3

 | **Name**         | **Recurrent**      | `Box`          | `Discrete`     | `MultiDiscrete` | `MultiBinary`  | **Multi Processing**              |